Manage AWS VPCs with Security Cloud Control

 -

-You cannot manage these aspects of security groups with CDO:
+You cannot manage these aspects of security groups with Security Cloud Control:

 -